brunch/brunch.github.io/app/assets/_docs/plugins.md

 # Brunch: Plugin API

-Brunch plugins are plain JS classes which are initialized with brunch configs.
+Brunch plugins are plain JS classes which are initialized with Brunch configs.

 <div class="toc-placeholder"></div>